 The Public Library Standards can be used to set goals and plan for the future.
-These are defined in the Administrative Rules of Montana; libraries are required to meet the Essential level to receive state funding.
-While the Essential level provides basic benchmarks, the Public Library Standards Roadmap offers ideas and possibilities for continually improving library services and is a good resource for boards seeking to lead their library forward.
+While the standards themselves define the basic benchmarks, the Public Library Standards Roadmap offers ideas and possibilities for continually improving library services and is a good resource for boards seeking to lead their library forward.